apiad/auditorium/Readme.md

 And point your browser at [localhost:6789](http://localhost:6789).

 ## Quick Start and Tutorials

+If you want to quickly grok `auditorium`, the best option is to [look at the demo online](https://auditorium-demo.apiad.net) and then
+[read the source code](https://github.com/apiad/auditorium/blob/master/auditorium/demo.py).
+This way you will both see the end result and what effort it takes to get there.

 * [Authoring a slideshow with Python](https://apiad.net/auditorium/quickstart/#python-first)
 * [Authoring a slideshow with Markdown](https://apiad.net/auditorium/quickstart/#markdown-first)